 Results 1–10 of 66 for "Curriculum"X related to "APA represents psychology in several..."
-Refine Your Search Refine Your Search TopicEducation (53)HIV & AIDS (10)Personality (6)Children (5)Learning & memory (4) 11 more... [+] Law & psychology (2)Race (2)Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)O'Leary, Ann (2)Arnold, J. David (1)Bernstein, Douglas A. (1)Bowleg, Lisa (1) 29 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 66 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (52)HIV & AIDS (10)Children (6)Personality (5)Learning & memory (4) 11 more... [+] Law & psychology (2)Race (2)Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)O'Leary, Ann (2)Arnold, J. David (1)Bernstein, Douglas A. (1)Bowleg, Lisa (1) 29 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 66 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 3.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 4.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Critical Thinking Exercises for An Introduction to PsychologyQuestions on different fields of psychology.Curriculum 7.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 8.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 67 for "Curriculum"X related to "APA represents psychology in several..."
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 6.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 7.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 8.Critical Thinking Exercises for An Introduction to PsychologyQuestions on different fields of psychology.Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 66 for "Curriculum"X related to "APA represents psychology in several..."